 This is known as ‘keyword cannibalization’ and can lead to search engines being confused as to which page is the right one to rank.
 This results in none of the pages rank as well as they could do.

 When doing your keyword research find the key phrase areas that you want to target, and then map that to your site, ensuring there is only one page for each of those phrase areas.
+Check out how to find the best keywords for tourism.

 4. Low-quality content